Bill-Costa/Multi-Image-JPEG-Splitter/README.md

 To Do; 3-FEB-2022

+## Program Limitations ##

+For parsing convenience, we slurp the entire file into memory, but only if it is not larger than a preset maximum to prevent a runaway process.

 ## Programming Notes ##

 This program takes a somewhat naive approach in that it doesn't try to